evertonstz/pynps/README.md

 1. You can just delete this binary and just use this software to download the pkg, if the script don't detect a binary either in its folder or installed in the system, it'll just skip the extraction totally;

-2. If you're an Arch or Suse user, you can compile it from [AUR](https://aur.archlinux.org/packages/pkg2zip/)
+2. If you're an Arch or Suse user, you can compile it from [AUR](https://aur.archlinux.org/packages/pkg2zip/), after you install it pyNPS will autodetect and use it automatically;

  3. Or you just want to compile it yourself you can to their official repo and grab the sources [here](https://github.com/mmozeiko/pkg2zip/releases).
 ******